 Child Performance Licence

-To obtain child performance licence you will require;
+To obtain child performance licence the following paperwork is required;

 - Part 1 of licence form (client to complete)